omnetpp/omnetpp/doc/src/userguide/msg-editor.rst

 .. note::

-   Currently the editor does not support advanced features like content assistance or syntax aware folding.
+   Currently, the editor does not support advanced features like content assistance or syntax-aware folding.